© Meril Darees/Polar Bears International

 By Emily Ringer, Senior Manager of Communications and Advocacy

-Last week, the U.S. Department of Interior suspended oil and gas leases on the Coastal Plain of the Arctic National Wildlife Refuge—a critical denning habitat for polar bears.
+The U.S. Department of Interior recently suspended oil and gas leases on the Coastal Plain of the Arctic National Wildlife Refuge—a critical denning habitat for polar bears.
 The order to pause the leases cited the need to complete a new environmental impact study and review the legality of the authorization of the leases in the first place.
 This development follows the White House’s Inauguration Day executive order to temporarily halt oil and gas activity in the Refuge.

 The debate over whether to allow drilling on the Coastal Plain has churned in congress for decades, and in 2017, drilling was approved as part of a large legislative tax package.
 Even though the proposed oil and gas activities would pose a significant risk to denning mother polar bears and their cubs, plans proceeded, and the first lease sale was held in January of this year.